Isoparametric foliation and a problem of Besse on generalizations of Einstein condition: Ricci parallelism of the homogeneous cases

 Consequently, the focal submanifold $M_1^6$ in this case is not Ricci parallel.

 \textbf{Case 2}: The focal submanifold $M_1^{14}$ (diffeomorphic to $U(5)\Big/Sp(2)\times U(1)$) with $(m_1, m_2)=(4, 5)$.

 Suppose that $M_1^{14}$ is Ricci parallel.
-It follows from Proposition \ref{homog RP} (ii) that $M_1$ is homeomorphic to $S^5\times S^9$.
-We're going to show this impossible.
+It follows from Proposition \ref{homog RP} (ii) that $M_1$ is diffeomorphic to $N_1^5\times N_2^9$.
+We are going to show this impossible.

-By \cite{Tan} and \cite{Fan}, the Stiefel-Whitney class $w_4(M_2)$ of $M_2^{13}$ is nonzero (based on the elegant work of U. Abresch).
+By Lemma 1.1 in \cite{Tan}, the Stiefel-Whitney class $w_4(M_2)$ of $M_2^{13}$ is nonzero (based on the elegant work of U. Abresch).
 It follows that the normal bundle $\nu(M_2)$ of $M_2^{13}$ in $S^{19}$ has $w_4(\nu(M_2))\neq 0$.
 By Thom isomorphism, we see clearly that the Steenord square

+is nonzero (compare with page 262 in \cite{Fan}), from which we claim that $M_1^{14}$ is not diffeomorphic to $N_1^5\times N_2^9$.
+To show the claim above, we choose generators